 Our speech and language therapists will work on assessing your child’s speech, language and communication skills to see how it affects your child on a day to day basis.
 Assessments would vary according to your child’s needs and abilities.
-As each child who has learning disability struggles with different aspects of communication, the therapist will develop the assessment to suit your child.
 Our speech and language therapists can use both formal and informal assessments to assess your child’s needs these would be chosen upon suitability to your child’s abilities.

 Assessments available include:

 Speech and language therapy available for learning disability